|

 - Pureplay radio services are webcasters that transmit only on the internet; they don't transmit simulcasts of AM/FM radio broadcasts.
 These may not be interactive ("on demand") based on a ruling on royalty payments.
 (Arista)

-- Online radio's monthly audience (pureplay/AM/FM streamed combined) is estimated at 228 million, representing 79% penetration of the U.S. 12+ population.
+- Online audio's monthly audience (pureplay/AM/FM streamed combined) is estimated at 233 million, representing 81% penetration of the U.S. 12+ population.

-(Source: The Infinite Dial 2025 - Edison Research/Audacy/Cumulus Media/SiriusXM Media)
+(Source: The Infinite Dial 2026 - Edison Research/SiriusXM Media)

 - 58% of consumers listened to music from a streaming service e.g., Spotify (increasing to 74% among Gen Z).